tmaxsoft-us/oftools_docs/compile/README.md

 In a `[deploy]` section, there are four different types of options that you can define:

 1. **file**
    - Name of the file that needs to be deployed.
    - Required: yes
    - Internally, the `$OF_COMPILE_IN` of the `[deploy]` section will be copied into the file name specified.
 2. **dataset**
    - Name of the target dataset that the file needs to be deployed to.
    - Required: no
    - Internally, it will trigger `dlupdate` command to deploy the file to the dataset.
 3. **region**
    - Name of the osc region name which the file needs to be deployed to.
    - Required: no
    - Internally, it will trigger `osctdlupdate` command to deploy the file to the osc tdl library.
 4. **tdl**
    - Name of the tdl library path which the file needs to be deployed to.
    - Required: no
    - Internally, it will trigger `tdlupdate` command to deploy the file to the tdl library.

-- as any other section, a section of the **deploy** division accepts environment and filter functions definitions.
+- as any other section, a section of the **deploy** division accepts environment variables and filter functions definitions.

 ![alt-text](./reference_images/5_profile_deploy_division.png)